Skip to main content

 • For CIFS (SMB) shares, ensure that you have Active Directory credentials that provide read access to the shares.
 Admin credentials are preferred in case BlueXP classification needs to scan any data that requires elevated permissions.

-Create the group for the file shares
+Create a file shares group

 Steps